 Sagres in on the south-western tip of Portugal and is best accessed from Faro.
 It is about a 2-hour drive away from the airport and is host to spectacular scenery with huge cliffs falling into the Atlantic and beautiful sandy beaches.

-There are a lot of options for surfing in Sagres thanks to its unique position.
+There are a lot of great surf spots in Sagres thanks to its unique position.
 If the waves are too big on the west or the wind is wrong, you can just hop around the corner to the south.
-There is always a beach that sits in the right direction to get some swell and an offshore breeze, making sure you have the best waves you can on the day.
+There is always a beach that sits in the right direction to get some swell and an offshore breeze, making sure you have the best waves and best surfing you can on the day.

 Some of the most famous waves include tonel, beliche and arrifana.
 These spots all face a different angle and are great for beginners and upwards.
 Sagres itself is a lovely coastal town with great restaurants, accommodation and surf schools.